 Tumor: a single word that can change your life in a jiffy.

-Tumors are abnormal cell growths in the body.
+Tumors are abnormal growths of cells in the body.
 Not all tumors are cancerous.
 While some are harmless, some can be aggressive and life-threatening.

 Benign tumors are non-cancerous, grow slowly, have well-defined borders, and do not spread, making them usually harmless.
 In contrast, malignant tumors are cancerous, grow rapidly, have irregular borders, invade nearby tissues, and can metastasize, necessitating urgent medical treatment.